 Processing of Applications

-Applicants will be notified of the outcome of their application no later than the 6th December 2019.
+Applicants will be advised of the outcome of their application no later than Friday 4th December 2020.

 The evaluation of applications is a confidential process.